Waste Management Overview

 The Region provides cost-effective, efficient, environmentally responsible waste management services to 1.3 million residents throughout Peel.

+On July 3, 2014, Peel Regional Council adopted the Waste Reduction and Resource Recovery Strategy.
 This strategy is built upon a 4Rs (Reduce, Reuse, Recycle and Recover) Waste Management Hierarchy.

 Waste management objectives